National Stock Exchange of India: Financial literacy

 NSE has collaborated with several universities like Gokhale Institute of Politics & Economics (GIPE) - Pune, Bharati Vidyapeeth Deemed University (BVDU) - Pune, Guru Gobind Singh Indraprastha University - Delhi, RV University - Bangalore, the Ravenshaw University - Cuttack and Punjabi University - Patiala, among others to offer MBA and BBA courses.
 NSE has also provided mock market simulation software called NSE Learn to Trade (NLT) to develop investment, trading, and portfolio management skills among the students.
 The simulation software is very similar to the software currently being used by the market professionals and helps students to learn how to trade in the markets.
 NSE also conducts online examinations and awards certification, under its Certification in Financial Markets (NCFM) programs.
 NSE has set up NSE Academy Limited to further financial literacy.

 At present, certifications are available in 46 modules, covering different sectors of financial and capital markets, both at the beginner and advanced levels.
 The list of various modules can be found at the official site of NSE India.
 In addition, since August 2009, it has offered a short-term course called NSE Certified Capital Market Professional (NCCMP).

 Criticism and controversies

 NSE has witnessed several high-profile market manipulation scandals including the co-location manipulation instance.
 At times, the Securities and Exchange Board of India (SEBI) has barred several individuals and entities from trading on the exchange for insider trading, stock manipulation, especially in illiquid smallcaps and penny stocks.

-Market operators

-Market operators continue to operate in the NSE, albeit within a regulatory framework aimed at ensuring transparency and fairness.
-Market operators are individuals or entities that actively engage in buying and selling securities to influence their prices for profit.
-They operate through various strategies, such as arbitrage, short selling, high-frequency trading, front running, churning, scalping, wash trading, spoofing, and layering, often leveraging sophisticated technology and large capital.
-Regulatory bodies like the Securities and Exchange Board of India (SEBI) oversee market activities to curb malpractices such as insider trading, price rigging, and market manipulation.
-SEBI has implemented measures, including surveillance systems, to detect and penalize unethical practices.
-Despite these regulations, market operators exploit loopholes to gain an edge, necessitating continuous vigilance and regulatory updates.
-Market operators often use the pump and dump strategy, despite strict regulations against such practices.
-This scheme involves artificially inflating the price of a stock through false or misleading positive statements.
-Once the price has been significantly raised, the operators then sell off their holdings at the inflated prices, leading to a sharp price decline and substantial losses for other investors who bought in at the higher prices.
-Their activities have continued to impact market volatility, liquidity, and price discovery, playing a significant role in the dynamics of NSE.